kirstin/kirstinheidler.co.uk/pages/NVCFoundationFeb24.md

 When: This course will run over 6 weeks from the 12th of February to the 18th of March.
 Always from 6pm to 8pm.
 Duration: Each session will be 2 hous long.
 Where: Hengwrt in Llandeilo (8 Carmarthen St, Llandeilo, SA19 6AE)
+Cost: sliding scale £300 - £120
+_(Please reach out if this is a barrier to you)_

 This is a Nonviolent Communication (NVC) Foundation course, which will teach you the basics of Nonviolent Communication after Marshall B. Rosenberg.